Qumulo/docs/administrator-guide/qumulo-core/configuring-prometheus-grafana-metrics-api.md

 1. Click {% include inline_image.html alt="Grafana Save Icon" file="grafana-save-icon.png" %}.

 ### To Create an Alert for a Full Cluster
 It is important for an administrator to know how much free space is left on a cluster.
-This example explains how you can configure a graph to show how full the cluster is and to receive an alert when your cluster becomes almost full.
+This example explains how to configure a graph to show how full the cluster is and to receive an alert when your cluster becomes almost full.
 For more information, see [Create Alerts](https://grafana.com/docs/grafana/latest/alerting/old-alerting/create-alerts/) and [Legacy Grafana Alerts](https://grafana.com/docs/grafana/latest/alerting/old-alerting/) in the Grafana documentation.

 1. Configure a graph for used space.
 Use the example in the [To Create a Throughput Graph](#to-create-a-throughput-graph) section and replace the query with `1 - qumulo_free_bytes / qumulo_capacity_bytes`.